SolveH/deep-learning-intro-in-VR/README.md

 ## Description
 ### Tutorial Scene
 Since many users in the target audience are assumed to be new to VR, they have to play through a 5-10 minute tutorial, where every interaction needed is taught.
+[Tutorial play-through YouTube video](https://youtu.be/w62h4PyNVGA " Tutorial play-through YouTube video")

 ### Deep Learning Introduction Scene
 The curriculum was split into separate rooms.
 The user needs to collect and win cartridges loaded with quizzes for each topic in order to complete the application.
 Playing through the application takes approximately 30-90 minutes.
 The topics covered in the application are: